ymaxgit/tcpcrypt/user/src/tcpcryptd.man.md

 attackers) by confirming that the _tcpcrypt_ session ids derived at each end are identical.
-For example, they may bind the session id together with a shared secret such as a password, sign it with public keys, use a voice connection to speak the fingerprint of it, or simply record it for later confirmation.
+For example, they may bind the session id together with a shared secret such as a password, sign it with public keys, use a voice connection to speak a fingerprint of it, or simply record it for later confirmation.

-# CONFIGURATION

-Configuration of packet-diversion rules allows the system administrator to control which TCP connections are protected by __tcpcryptd__.

-The daemon communicates with the kernel via a "divert port", configurable with __-p__ _port_.

-The daemon communicates with user programs via a "control port", configurable with __-u__ _localhost_port_.

-Verbosity may be increased with multiple __-v__ options.

-A "phone-home" test will be performed at daemon startup to confirm end-to-end functionality of the implementation (by default, with the authors' server), but may be redirected to another test-server with __-s__ _hostname_ or disabled completely with __-f__.

 # SEE ALSO